Azure/ALZ-Bicep/docs/wiki/Accelerator.md

 1. Using the ALZ PowerShell Module, you can update to the latest or a specified version.
 You must specifiy the same IaC, Bootstrap and Output directory that you used when you initially deployed the ALZ Bicep Accelerator.

-    Here is an example of using the cmdlet to pull down the latest version:
+    Here is an example of using the cmdlet to upgrade to the latest version:

     ```powershell
     Deploy-Accelerator -i "bicep" -b "alz_github" -o "C:\Repos\ALZ\accelerator"
     ```

-    Here is an example of using the to upgrade to version v0.17.0:
+    Here is an example of using the to upgrade to version v0.17.2:

     ```powershell
-    Deploy-Accelerator -i "bicep" -b "alz_github" -v "v0.17.0" -o "C:\Repos\ALZ\accelerator"
+    Deploy-Accelerator -i "bicep" -b "alz_github" -v "v0.17.2" -o "C:\Repos\ALZ\accelerator"
     ```

-    You will be prompted that an upgrade is available and the upgrade will be run for you.
+    You will be prompted for inputs again and the upgrade will be run for you.

     Verify that the cmdlet has updated the environment variables file (.env):

     ```bash
-    UPSTREAM_RELEASE_VERSION="v0.17.0"
+    UPSTREAM_RELEASE_VERSION="v0.17.2"
     ```

 1. You can now deploy the updated modules.